-Initial-eligibility standards help ensure you are prepared to succeed in college.
+Initial-eligibility standards help ensure you're prepared to succeed in college.
 The eligibility process also protects the fairness and integrity of college sports by ensuring student-athletes are amateurs.

 If you want to practice, compete and receive an athletics scholarship during your first year at a Division I or II school, the NCAA Eligibility Center must certify you as eligible.
-International college-bound student-athletes planning to enroll at a Division III school must also receive an amateurism-only certification from the Eligibility Center.
-Throughout the process, Eligibility Center staff members partner with students and their families, as well as high school administrators and coaches, to guide you on your journey.
+This includes both an academic and amateurism certification.
+International student-athletes planning to enroll at a Division III school are required only to receive an amateurism certification from the Eligibility Center.
+(Domestic college-bound student-athletes planning to enroll at a Division III school are not required to be certified by the Eligibility Center.)
+Throughout the process, Eligibility Center staff members partner with you and your family, as well as your high school administrators and coaches, to guide you on your journey.